rackerlabs/support-how-to/content/how-to/rackspace-email/troubleshoot-failed-email-connection/index.md

 2. When did the issue start?

    An event that occurred about the same time could have caused the problem.
-For example, if changes to your office or home network occurred, or a password updated on your mailbox, update the password on your software to fix the issue.
+For example, if changes to your office or home network occurred or you updated your mailbox password, update your software settings or password to fix the issue.

 3. Have you migrated from another provider?